pprunty/pprunty.github.io/posts/04-nextjs-pwa.md

 ## Conclusion

-_Note: If your app stilld does not meet valid requirements to be PWA, you may still be missing something not covered in this article.
-Re-run the Google Chrome Lighthouse to analyze the page for PWA compatibility to debug what you may be missing._
+_Note: If your app does not yet meet the necessary requirements to be a PWA, it's possible that there are additional factors not covered in this article.
+We recommend running Google Chrome Lighthouse again to analyze your page for PWA compatibility and identify any remaining issues._

 By following these steps, you have transformed your NextJS/ReactJS application into a Progressive Web App.
 Your users can now enjoy a seamless, app-like experience across various devices, even offline.